Skip to main content

 With support from the Recovery and Resilience Facility, EU countries can make the critical reforms and investments needed to rapidly end their dependence on Russian fossil fuels.

-The Recovery and Resilience Facility (RRF) is a temporary instrument, launched in 2021, to help the EU emerge stronger and more resilient from the coronavirus pandemic and increase the resilience of the national economies.
+The Recovery and Resilience Facility (RRF) is a temporary instrument, launched in 2021, to help the EU emerge stronger and more resilient from the coronavirus pandemic and increase the resilience of national economies.

 The facility in figures

-€648 billion
+€650 billion

 to invest in reforms and projects